Your sex life, your way

 Though the benefits of semen retention need more research, the practice doesn’t appear to pose any risks to a person’s physical or mental health.

-However, there are benefits of ejaculating for mental and physical health.
-The numerous health benefits of ejaculation include stress relief, improved sleep, increased focus and better cognitive function.
+However, there might be benefits of ejaculating for mental and physical health.
+The numerous health benefits of ejaculation include stress relief, better sleep, increased focus, and better cognitive function.

 Semen retention can take on different forms.
-Some people may practice a period of abstinence from all sexual activity, stop sexual activity prior to ejaculation or practice achieving an orgasm without ejaculation.
+Some guys may practice a period of abstinence from all sexual activity, stop sexual activity prior to ejaculation, or try achieving an orgasm without ejaculation.

 A few methods of semen retention are:

 • Edging.
 Edging is coming right up to the point of orgasm, then stopping.
-It’s been practiced as a way to treat premature ejaculation.
+It’s been practiced as a way to treat premature ejaculation (PE).
 To try edging, learn what it feels like before you orgasm while masturbating or having sex so you know when to stop sexual activity.

 • Retrograde ejaculation.
 This method also takes a lot of self-control and paying attention to your body.
-Retrograde ejaculation is when semen is diverted back up into the bladder rather than out through the penis during orgasm.
+It’s when semen is diverted back up into the bladder rather than out through the penis during orgasm.
 Although not harmful to your health, retrograde ejaculation could lead to infertility.

-Those who support this practice often claim there are several semen retention benefits, such as improved mood, a boost in energy and reduced sexual dysfunction, to name a few.
+• There are many purported benefits of semen retention.
+Those who support it often claim several semen retention benefits, such as improved mood, a boost in energy, and reduced sexual dysfunction, to name a few.

 7 Sources

-6. What is the Definition of Abstinence & Outercourse? (n.d.).
-Planned Parenthood.
-Retrieved from https://www.plannedparenthood.org/learn/birth-control/abstinence-and-outercourse
+7. Planned Parenthood. (n.d.).
+What is the Definition of Abstinence & Outercourse?. https://www.plannedparenthood.org/learn/birth-control/abstinence-and-outercourse

 Editorial Standards